The Military in Denmark: Small but Mighty Force Keeping the Peace

 Conscription and Recruitment

-Denmark maintains a unique conscription system.
+Denmark employs a distinctive conscription system.

 Nordic Defence Cooperation